Secure Browser Access to code-server VSCode Behind Pomerium

 - Go to Extensions and install Live Server

-and select Open with Live Server - Select any of the links to learn more about Pomerium
+- Select any of the links to learn more about Pomerium

 Great job!
 You successfully deployed code-server.

-are reset, removing any dependencies (such as go and make).
+When the code-server container is rebuilt, any files outside of /home/coder/project are reset, removing any dependencies (such as go and make).
 In a real remote development workflow, you could mount additional volumes, or use a custom code-server container with these dependencies installed.